divyasharmasal/liftedmobile/docs/README.md

 The Lifted App, located at [app.lifted.sg](https://app.lifted.sg), helps lawyers and legal professionals to improve their skillsets.
-Through a simple and friendly interface, it allows users to identify their strengths and weaknesses, as well as discover relevant continuous professional development (CPD) courses from a variety of providers.
+Through a simple and friendly interface, it allows them to identify their strengths and weaknesses in their practice areas, and thereby discover relevant continuous professional development (CPD) courses from a variety of providers.
 These courses provide "CPD points", which lawyers are obligated to collect every year in order to renew their practice licenses.
-As such, the app reduces inefficiences of this process.
+By linking users to courses in a personalised manner, the app helps them to save time and become better at their jobs.

 The course discovery functions of the app is guided by the [Legal Industry Framework for Training and